1800plan/openweather-API/README.md

 # openweather-API
-School assignment of how to use JSON and extract data from openweathermap.org
+An assignment of how to use JSON and extract data from openweathermap.org

 NOTE: API key from OpenWeather is currently missing.
 Get a specific API key from openweathermap.org